The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 • Help with Weight Loss

-Complex carbohydrates such as sugars that are released slowly are good for the body because they have a high quality, they are much harder to absorb compared to the simple ones and provide the body with constant energy until they are completely digested.
+Complex carbs such as sugars that are released slowly are good for the body because they have a high quality, they are much harder to absorb compared to the simple ones and provide the body with constant energy until they are completely digested.

 They are richer in fiber and digest more slowly.
 This also makes them much more satiated, which means they are a good option for weight control.